RuedigerMoeller/kontraktor/README.md

 Adds WebSockets, Http LongPoll for actor-remoting, JavaScript interop, requires Java 8.
 Uses Undertow as underlying webserver

 * npm modules to **(a)** implement a kontraktor actor (=service) using nodejs and **(b)** to connect a kontraktor service from nodejs
-* server push via adaptive longpolling (polling automatically turns off if no open callback / future is present)
+* server push via adaptive longpolling (polling automatically turns off if no pending callback / promise is present)
 * alternatively use websockets
 * transparent batching of client requests.
 If a client uses many remote calls concurrently, kontraktor automatically batches those calls and their repsonses into a single http request/response.